fpgadeveloper/ethernet-fmc-axi-eth/README.md

 * Ethernet FMC Port 1: `XPAR_AXIETHERNET_1_BASEADDR`
 * Ethernet FMC Port 2: `XPAR_AXIETHERNET_2_BASEADDR`
 * Ethernet FMC Port 3: `XPAR_AXIETHERNET_3_BASEADDR`

+## PetaLinux

+This repo contains a script and configuration files for a PetaLinux project for each one of the hardware platforms.
+To build the PetaLinux project, please refer to the "README.md" file in the PetaLinux subdirectory of this repo.

 ## Board specific notes